-The recent development of a new technology has made possible the delivery of radiation directly to the tissues at the site of the primary tumour.
+The development of a new technology in the late 1990s has made it possible to deliver radiation directly to the tissues at the site of the primary tumour.
 The INTRABEAM® manufactured by Carl Zeiss, is a simple but ingenious device, in essence a miniature electron beam-driven X-ray source, which provides a point source of low energy X-rays (50kV max) at the tip of a 3.2mm diameter tube.
-The radiation source can be inserted into the area of interest immediately after excision of the tumour and switched on for 25-30 minutes to provide intra-operative radiotherapy (IORT), accurately targeted to the tissues that are at highest risk of local recurrence.
+The radiation source can be inserted into the area of interest immediately after excision of the tumour and switched on for 25-30 minutes to provide targeted intra-operative radiotherapy (TARGIT IORT), accurately targeted to the tissues that are at highest risk of local recurrence, from within the breast.
 The physics, dosimetry and clinical applications of this soft x-ray device have been well studied.

-Today INTRABEAM is in-use for routine therapy and within the framework of clinical studies in a number of renowned centers around the globe.
-INTRABEAM is used to irradiate brain tumors, tumors of the gastrointestinal tract and skin cancer, with the greatest experience in breast IORT.
-The TARGIT trial is a collaborative international effort to test the hypothesis that the strategy of delivering IORT in patients with low risk early stage breast cancer is equivalent in local recurrence rate to a 6 week course of whole breast radiotherapy.
+Today INTRABEAM is in-use for routine therapy and within the framework of clinical studies in over 300 renowned centers in 35 countries around the globe.
+INTRABEAM is also used to irradiate brain tumors, spinal metastasis, tumors of the gastrointestinal tract and skin cancer, with the greatest experience in breast TARGIT IORT.

 The TARGIT-A and TARGIT-B trials TARGIT IORT | Intrabeam are a collaborative international effort to scientifically test in randomised clinical trials, the hypothesis that the strategy of delivering TARGIT IORT in patients breast cancer.